qsctr/ctf/redpwnCTF-2021/the-substitution-game/README.md

 1palindrome1 => palindrome
 0palindrome0 => palindrome

-# If the karat and dollar sign are in the middle of the string, goto palindrome state
+# If the caret and dollar sign are in the middle of the string, goto palindrome state
 ^$ => palindrome
 ^1$ => palindrome
 ^0$ => palindrome

-# Shift karat and dollar sign towards center and using the character 'z' to shift only by one character
+# Shift caret and dollar sign towards center and using the character 'z' to shift only by one character
 ^0 => 0^z
 0$ => z$0
 ^1 => 1^z
 1$ => z$1

-# If it's not palindrome or not_palindrome state and the karat and dollar sign have both moved one character, then flush 'z' so the karat and dollar sign can move again
+# If it's not palindrome or not_palindrome state and the caret and dollar sign have both moved one character, then flush 'z' so the caret and dollar sign can move again
 z =>
 ```